giulio-derasmo/The-Missing-Role-of-Negative-Feedback-in-DIME/README.md

   - **`search_faiss`**: Implements the retrieval pipeline without the DIME.
 This script outputs a file containing the retrieved documents for every query in the collection.

 The **grid_search.ipynb** store the hyperparameters we used to grid search for the Section 4.

+- **`dimension_filters/`**
+  Contains the Dimension Importance Estimation (DIME) functions used to compute the importance score.
+The code in this folder inherits from the `Abstract_Filter` class, which sets up the operative functionality of the filters.

+The filters used to replicate the DIME in Section 4 are:
+  - **PRFEclipse**: Builds a filter based on pseudo-relevance feedback (PRF) and pseudo-irrelevant feedback.
+  - **LLMEclipse**: Builds a filter based on LLM-generated answers and pseudo-irrelevant feedback.

 ## Main Scripts